 Earlier this month we attended Cornbury, our very first festival that required on site camping and it’s fair to say we felt pretty clueless as to what to take.
 However after reading numerous posts, speaking to fellow festival goers, and having experienced festival life first hand we now feel pretty confident that we know what to take and what not to take with us this weekend when we visit Nozstock festival for the first time.
-In case you are feeling like we were here is our festival camping essentials check list to make sure you have everything you need to make your experience the best it can be.
+In case you are feeling like we were here is our festival checklist to make sure you have everything you need to make your experience the best it can be.

-Festival camping essentials
+Festival checklist if camping

 Blow up bed AND manual pump – it is important to remember that there is unlikely to be electric on your camp site so take the manual pump with you or risk blowing up your lungs before the singing has even started.